Symplectic Origami: Origami Polytopes

 \begin{proof} To build a toric origami manifold from a template $(\cP,\cF)$, take the Delzant spaces corresponding to the Delzant polytopes in $\cP$ and radially blow up the inverse images of the facets occuring in sets in $\cF$: for pairs $\left\{F_1,F_2\right\} \in \cF$ the model involution $\gamma$ uses the symplectomorphism from Lemma~\ref{lem:delzant}; for single faces $F \in \cF$, the map $\gamma$ must be the identity.
 The uniqueness part follows from an equivariant version of Corollary~\ref{coroll:blowingup_unfold}. \end{proof}

-\begin{remark} There is also a one-to-one correspondence between {\em oriented} origami toric manifolds and {\em oriented} origami templates.
-We say that an origami template is \textbf{oriented} when $\cF$ consists only of pairs and when the associated topological space is oriented as a manifold with corners; see Introduction.
-Indeed, when $\left\{F_1,F_2\right\}\in\cF$, $F_1 \in \Delta_1$ and $F_2\in\Delta_2$, the template orientation restricts to opposite orientations on the polytopes $\Delta_1$ and $\Delta_2$ inducing orientations on the corresponding components of $M \smallsetminus Z$ which piece together to a global orientation of $M$, and vice-versa. $\diamondsuit$ \end{remark}
+\begin{remark} There is also a one-to-one correspondence between {\em oriented} origami toric manifolds (up to equivariant symplectomorphism) and {\em oriented} origami templates.
+We say that an origami template is \textit{oriented} if the polytopes in $\cP$ come with an orientation and $\cF$ consists solely of pairs of facets which belong to polytopes with opposite orientations; see Introduction.
+Indeed, for $\left\{F_1,F_2\right\}\in\cF$, with $F_1 \in \Delta_1$ and $F_2\in\Delta_2$, the opposite orientations on the polytopes $\Delta_1$ and $\Delta_2$ induce opposite orientations on the corresponding components of $M \smallsetminus Z$ which piece together to a global orientation of $M$, and vice-versa. \end{remark}

 \begin{example} Unlike ordinary toric manifolds, toric origami manifolds may come from non-simply connected templates.
 Let $M$ be the manifold $S^2\times S^2$ blown up at two points, with one $S^2$ factor having three times the area of the other: the associated polytope $\Delta$ is a rectangle with two corners removed.
 We can construct an origami template $(\cP,\cF)$ where $\cP$ consists of four copies of $\Delta$ arranged in a square and $\cF$ is four pairs of edges coming from the blowups.
-The result is shown below.
+The result is shown in Figure~\ref{fig:hole_polytope}.
 Note that the associated origami manifold is also not simply connected.

-$\diamondsuit$ \end{example}
+\end{example}

-\begin{example} We can form higher-dimensional analogues of the above example which fail to be $k$-connected for $k\geq 2$.
-In the case $k=2$, for instance, let $\Delta'$ be the polytope associated to $M\times S^2$, and construct an origami template $(\cP',\cF')$ just as before: this gives the three-dimensional figures on the left and right below.
+\begin{example} We can form higher-dimensional analogues of the previous example which fail to be $k$-connected for $k\geq 2$.
+In the case $k=2$, for instance, let $\Delta'$ be the polytope associated to $M\times S^2$, and construct an origami template $(\cP',\cF')$ just as before: this gives the three-dimensional figures on the left and right of Figure~\ref{fig:cubeincube}.
 We now superimpose these two solids along the dark shaded facets (the bottom facets of the top copies of $\Delta'$), giving us a ninth pair of facets and the desired non-$2$-connected template.